tico321/CleanTemplate/README.md

     - Entity is a base class that has a default implementation to compare entities by their Id.
 - Commands and Queries.
 - Structured logging with Serilog.
-    - Logs are already configured and will be logged to ApplicationLogs table in PostgreSQL.
+    - Logs are already configured with [MariaDb sink](https://github.com/TeleSoftas/serilog-sinks-mariadb) and will be logged to the Logs table and to the console.
     - ILoggerAdapter abstraction is used for testability.
 - Consistent style with .editorconfig
 - Samples for different types of tests